 Message Summary Reports filters

 Let's learn about each of the filters available to you.

-NOTE: The filters available to you are based on your Communications Professional account.
+NOTE: The filters available to you are based on your Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) account.
 For example, if you're not using folders to organize your messages, the Folders filter will not display.